 - If using store bought puff pastry, defrost two sheets according to the package instructions.
 Place one sheet, covered, into the fridge.
 Place the other sheet on a lightly floured work surface.
 If you are using homemade puff pastry, each piece should weigh about 250 grams.

-Assembling the Pastry Tubes
+Assembling the Puff Pastry Rolls

 - Roll the first sheet of pastry out to a rectangle that is at least 16″ -18″ in length.
 The width will depend on the brand of pastry but I usually don’t roll it much wider than it is to begin with. *For more tips on rolling out puff pastry, see the Tips section above.